Best wireless earbuds Buying Guide: Welcome to What Hi-Fi?'s round-up of the best wireless earbuds you can buy in 2020.

 Read the full review: Bose SoundSport Wireless

-They might not sound quite as peachy as the earbuds at the top of the list, but these Bose's still come with plenty to recommend.
-They don't burrow into your ears, so are comfortable to wear for extended periods, while a recent software update has improved their stability too.
-The earbud-mounted controls are very useful and save you taking your phone out (because we could all do with a bit less of that).
-Sonically, the Bose deliver a bold, balanced sound, with rich, weighty bass and crisp highs.
-Whether you're in the gym or stuck on a bus, these in-ears are a great companion.
+They might not sound quite as peachy as the true wireless earbuds at the top of the list, but these Bose's still come with plenty to recommend.
+They don't burrow into your ears, so are comfortable to wear for extended periods.

 Read the full review: Bose SoundSport Free

-Whether you consider yourself a serious athlete or just enjoy a weekend jog in the park, the Jaybird Vista wireless earbuds should be auditioned.
-They're true wireless, so it's an earbud for each ear and the fit is brilliant.
-With IPX7 water- and sweat-proofing you also know they'll withstand intense training sessions and the odd downpour, too.
+Whether you consider yourself a serious athlete or just enjoy a weekend jog in the park, the Jaybird Vista wireless earbuds should be on your shortlist.
+They're true wireless, so it's an earbud for each ear and the fit is extremely secure (aided by tips with integrated fins).
+IPX7 water- and sweat-proofing means they'll withstand intense training sessions and the odd downpour, too.

 Read the full review: Jaybird Vista

-If you think all gym accessories are as appealing as a middle-aged man in lycra, check out the Sennheiser CX Sport.
+If you think some gym accessories are as appealing as a middle-aged man in lycra, check out the Sennheiser CX Sport wireless earbuds.
 Sure, they have neon yellow accents, but they're not 'all the gear no idea': they sound satisfyingly solid, with a powerful delivery that should get you going for one more squat.
-And the bass is pumping enough to keep you going through tough workouts.
-Plus they're hardwearing, and feel like they'll withstand a life lived in the bottom of a gym bag.
-The perfect pair for your active lifestyle.

 Read the full review: Sennheiser CX Sport